teefouad/speedux/readme.md

 ```

 &nbsp;
 &nbsp;

 # Asyncronous Actions

-To create an asyncronous action, simply pass `createAction` a generator function instead of a normal function.
-Whenever your generator function yields a Promise object, the function execution will pause until that promise is resolved and then it will continue.
-You can call `getState` and `setState` normally throughout your generator function.
+To create an asyncronous action, simply pass [`createAction`](#createactionname-callback) or [`handleAction`](#handleactionname-callback) a generator function instead of a normal function.
+Whenever your generator function yields an object, that object will be used to update the state.
+If your generator function yields a Promise object, the function execution will pause until that promise is resolved and the result will be passed to the generator function on the next call.
 Here is an example:

 ```javascript
 import { createModule } from 'speedux';